mmagnus/rna-tools/README.md

 ## Install

-Simply run:
+Simply run (this is recommended for most of the users):

     $ pip install rna-tools

-OR to get the newest version from this GitHub repository:
+Get the newest version from this GitHub repository:

     $ git clone http://github.com/mmagnus/rna-tools.git
     $ cd rna-tools && pip install -e .

-OR
+or (to install in current `./src/`):

     pip install -e git+http://github.com/mmagnus/rna-tools.git#egg=rna-tools

 ## Index of tools